awesome-scala/awesome-scala/README.md

 *Scala extensions.*

-* [Squid ★ 88 ⧗ 9](https://github.com/epfldata/squid) - Type-safe metaprogramming framework with typed, hygienic quasiquotes.
 * [Ammonite-Ops](http://lihaoyi.github.io/Ammonite/#Ammonite-Ops) - Safe, easy, filesystem operations in Scala as convenient as in the Bash shell.
 * **[better-files ★ 824 ⧗ 0](https://github.com/pathikrit/better-files)** - Simple, safe and intuitive Scala I/O. better-files is a dependency-free pragmatic thin Scala wrapper around Java NIO.
 * **[Cassovary ★ 881 ⧗ 0](https://github.com/twitter/cassovary)** - A Scala library that is designed from the ground up for space efficiency, handling graphs with billions of nodes and edges.
 * **[cats ★ 1697 ⧗ 0](https://github.com/typelevel/cats)** - Lightweight, modular, and extensible library for functional programming.
 * [Chimney ★ 92 ⧗ 5](https://github.com/scalalandio/chimney) - Scala library for boilerplate-free data transformations.
+* [chronoscala ★ 38 ⧗ 0](https://github.com/opt-tech/chronoscala) - Scala wrapper for Java Date/Time API.
 * [Each ★ 146 ⧗ 0](https://github.com/ThoughtWorksInc/each) - A macro library that converts native imperative syntax to [Scalaz](https://github.com/scalaz/scalaz)'s monadic expressions.
 * [Eff ★ 220 ⧗ 6](https://github.com/atnos-org/eff) - Extensible effects are an alternative to monad transformers for computing with effects in a functional way.
 * [enableIf.scala ★ 40 ⧗ 25](https://github.com/ThoughtWorksInc/enableIf.scala) - A library that switches Scala code at compile-time, like `#if` in C/C++.